cyclosproject/cyclos4-ui/README.md

 [KaiOS](https://www.kaiostech.com/) is an emerging mobile operating system for "smart feature phones".
 These devices have 3G/4G, Wi-Fi, camera, but no touch screen.
 They also have a small screen, usually 240x320px.

 A KaiOS application is just a web page that also has a manifest, that is, a descriptor for that application.
-The manifest is a file named `manifest.webapp` that needs to be served from the same host where the front-end application is.
+The manifest is a file named `manifest.webapp` that needs to be served from the same host where the frontend application is.
 You can create one based on the following template:

 ```json
 {